Chart Color Schemes

 Bentleigh demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Bentleigh's educational attainment is notably higher than national and state averages.
+Bentleigh's educational attainment exceeds national and state averages.
 Among residents aged 15 and above, 47.9% possess university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-The area's most common university qualification is the Bachelor degree (30.8%), followed by postgraduate qualifications (12.8%) and graduate diplomas (4.3%).
-Vocational pathways account for 23.0% of qualifications, with advanced diplomas at 11.3% and certificates at 11.7%.
+University graduates comprise the largest group at 30.8%, followed by postgraduate degree holders (12.8%) and graduate diploma holders (4.3%).
+Vocational qualifications account for 23.0% of those aged 15 and above, with advanced diplomas at 11.3% and certificates at 11.7%.

-Educational participation is high, with 31.4% of residents currently enrolled in formal education.
+Educational participation is high in Bentleigh, with 31.4% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 8.5% in secondary education, and 7.3% pursuing tertiary education.

 Frequently Asked Questions - Education